garnierclement/pfe/sensors/README.md

 This description file -- which content is described in the previous section -- will be parsed by Manticore (for those interested in the implementation, you can refer to the method `Core.prototype.detectSensors` in `manticore.js`).

 1. The first element parsed is the `systems`.
 According to the node's platform and architecture, Manticore will determine which system aliases that the node is entitled.
 2. Then Manticore will try detect the sensor on the current node.
 To do so, it parses the `bootstrap` element and browses the [Command].
 For each [Command], Manticore checks its `systems` property for matches with the system aliases.
 If it success, then the `cmd` is executed with `parameters`.
-In terms of implementation, this is done in the Sensor constructor (see `sensor.js` file), if the `bootstrap` fails (either because the sensor is not entitled to the node's system or because ), then constructor should not return a new *Sensor* object.
-If it is a success, the Sensor is created and the Core singleton gets aware of it in its own `sensors` property.
+In terms of implementation, this is done in the *Sensor* constructor (see `sensor.js` file), if the `bootstrap` fails (either because the sensor is not entitled to the node's system or because ), then constructor should not return a new *Sensor* object and fail.
+If it is a success, the new *Sensor* object is created and the *Core* singleton gets aware of it in its own `sensors` property.
+Thereafter all the detected sensors are published across the network.
+3.

 > unfinished explanation